A member of the Oregon Golf Association

 tournament sign-up sheets are posted in the Men's club area inside

 the golf shop on our bulletin board.
-Please be sure to have signed up
+The deadline signed up

-scramble time for the tournaments directors.
+more work for the tournaments chairs/directors.
 Plus based on these sign-ups, we work with the

 club to arrange for the appropriate amount of tee times.
 Adding